-Festive Burnout - what to do when Christmas creates anxiety and overwhelm
+Festive Burnout - what to do when Christmas creates stress, anxiety and overwhelm?

 christmas-overwhelm-festive-burnout

-Here you will find a few suggestions of how to prepare for a more relaxing Christmas and guard against anxiousness and overwhelm.
+Here you will find a few suggestions of how to prepare for a more relaxing Christmas and guard against stress, anxiety and overwhelm.

 pathways to a peaceful Christmas